RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Datasheet/README.md

 The board itself has the RAK4600 as its core, which is a module that utilizes Nordic nRF52832 MCU and an SX1276 LoRa chip.
 The high level of integration allows for outstanding performance: Lora TX Power of up to 20&nbsp;dBm.

 The board complies with LoRaWAN 1.0.2 specification, and it also supports LoRa P2P Point-to-Point communication.
-The low power, long-range LoRa communication capabilities of the board make it suitable for a variety of applications in the IoT field such as home automation, sensor networks, building automation, and personal area networks applications such as health/fitness sensors and monitors.
+The low power, long-range LoRa communication capabilities of the board make it suitable for a variety of applications in the IoT field such as home automation, sensor networks, building automation, and personal area networks applications, such as health/fitness sensors and monitors.

 ### Features

 - LoRa module for Smart City, Smart Agriculture, Smart Industry
-- Frequency range: 863–870&nbsp;MHz (EU) / 902–928&nbsp;MHz (US), ISM and SRD systems
+- Frequency range: 863–870&nbsp;MHz (EU) / 902–928&nbsp;MHz (US), ISM, and SRD systems
 - I/O ports: UART/I2C/GPIO (optional NFC interface)
 - Based on RAK4600 module with a sleep current consumption of 13.3&nbsp;μA (down to 11.2&nbsp;μA @ 2.0&nbsp;V)
 - LoRa Boost mode with 20&nbsp;dBm output power